digital-asset/daml/docs/source/concepts/identity-and-package-management.rst

 Identity Management
 *******************

-A Daml ledger may freely define its own format of party and :ref:`participant node <participant-node-def>` identifiers, with some minor constraints on the identifiers' serialized form.
+A Daml ledger may freely define its own format of party and participant node identifiers, with some minor constraints on the identifiers' serialized form.
 For example, a ledger may use human-readable strings as identifiers, such as "Alice" or "Alice's Bank".
 A different ledger might use public keys as identifiers, or the keys' fingerprints.
 The applications should thus not rely on the format of the identifier -- even a software upgrade of a Daml ledger may introduce a new format.